Call of Duty: Black Ops: Declassified: Release

-Call of Duty: Black Ops: Declassified was released in November 13, 2012 in North America, at the same time as Black Ops II.
+Call of Duty: Black Ops: Declassified was released on November 13, 2012, in North America, at the same time as Black Ops II.
 The game is also available in a PS Vita bundle pack with a digital version of the game to download, a free 4GB PS Vita memory card and a special COD-themed rear panel and pouch.
 A free downloadable copy of Call of Duty: Roads to Victory is included in the boxed version of North American copies of the game.

 Reception

 Call of Duty: Black Ops: Declassified received negative reviews upon release, holding an average score of 33/100 at Metacritic based on 58 reviews, making it the lowest-rated game in the series.

 Game Informers Dan Ryckert called the game "appalling".
 Giant Bombs Jeff Gerstmann cited it as a "disjointed mess", criticizing the awkward touch-based controls, glitches causing enemies to get stuck on level geometry, and multiplayer maps "so tiny that you'll literally spawn with an enemy in your crosshairs".
 Daniel Rutledge of 3 News said that the single-player campaign was less than an hour long, describing it as "terrible value for money".
 Peter Willington of Pocket Gamer was also unimpressed, calling it "a massive middle finger to the fans".
 Marty Sliva of 1Up.com gave the game a D− stating: "If Black Ops 2 did its best to advance the series, Declassified seems hell-bent on negating all of that progress."

 Despite the negative reception, the game debuted at position 16th on the UK sales chart, making it the second-biggest game debut on the PlayStation Vita in 2012, the first being Assassin's Creed III: Liberation.